-Table 1: Minimum Parking Requirements in Surrounding Communities
+Table 2: Minimum Parking Requirements in Surrounding Communities

-Parking per guest room Parking per each employ
+per guest room per each employee

 Novi 1 1

 Lyon Township 1 1

 City of Farmington 1 0.25

 Northville 1 1

 Wixom 1 0

 Commerce Township 1 1

 Rochester Hills 1.1 0

 Southfield 1.3 0

-Suburban Hotel (ITE Land 1.2 per occupied room 0
+Suburban Hotel1.2 per occupied room (At 72% Occupancy translates to 0.86 for each room) 0

-Business Hotel (ITE Land use) 0.6 per occupied room 0
+Business Hotel (ITE Land use) (At 72% Occupancy translates to 0.43

-Motel (ITE Land use) 0.71 per occupied room 0
+Motel0.71 per occupied room(ITE Land use)(At 72% Occupancy translates to 0.51for each room) 0

-- 1. All communities require additional parking for accessory uses are per respective Zoning Ordinances. - 2.
-Wixom, Farmington, Rochester Hills and Southfield did not specify a minimum requirement for number of employees, most likely due to access to public transportation. - 3.
+1. All communities require additional parking for accessory uses are per respective Zoning Ordinances.

+- 2. Wixom, Farmington, Rochester Hills and Southfield did not specify a minimum requirement for number of employees, most likely due to access to public transportation. - 3.
 ITE parking manual did not account for parking for employees as well. - 4.
 ITE parking manual lists parking demand based on 'occupied room' as opposed 'occupancy'.
 It indicates that it is important to collect data on occupied rooms as well as total rooms in order to accurately estimate parking generation characteristics for the site. - 5.
-ITE manual also acknowledges that parking demand at a hotel may be related to the presence of supporting facilities such as convention facilities, restaurants, meeting/banquet space and retail facilities. - 6.
-Farmington Hills provides an alternate option to calculate parking for accessory uses depending on whether the uses are in the same building or a separate building as noted below. - 10 spaces per 1,000 square feet of gross leasable area of lounge, restaurant, conference, banquet rooms or exhibit space, if the majority of patrons are expected to be motel guests. - If the restaurant or lounge is independent of the motel or hotel (i.e., with a separate exterior entrance and sign), the required spaces for restaurants and bars/lounges shall be provided
+ITE manual also acknowledges that parking demand at a hotel may be related to the presence of supporting facilities such as convention facilities, restaurants, meeting/banquet space and retail facilities.